fischermoseley/manta/README.md

 Manta is a tool for debugging FPGA designs over UART.
 It has two modes for doing this, downlink and uplink.
 The downlink mode feels similar to a logic analyzer, in that Manta provides a waveform view of a configurable set of signals, which get captured when some trigger condition is met.
 The uplink mode allows a host machine to remotely set values of registers on the FPGA via a python interface.
 This permits rapid prototyping of logic in Python, and a means of incrementally migrating it to HDL.
 A more detailed description of each mode is below.

 Manta is written in Python, and generates SystemVerilog HDL.
-It's cross-platform, and its only dependency is pySerial.
+It's cross-platform, and its only dependencies are pySerial and pyYAML.
 The SystemVerilog templates are included in the Python source, so only a single python file must be included in your project.

 ## Downlink
 Manta's downlink mode works by taking a JSON file describing the ILA configuration, and autogenerating a debug core with SystemVerilog.
 This gets included in the rest of the project's HDL, and is synthesized and flashed on the FPGA.
 It can then be controlled by a host machine connected over a serial port.
 The host can arm the core, and then when a trigger condition is met, the debug output is wired back to the host, where it's saved as a waveform file.
 This can then be opened and inspected in a waveform viewer like GTKWave.